 Most product liability claims are based on a defect in the product, and it doesn’t matter if the manufacturer did anything wrong.
 This is called strict liability, and it means that the injured person doesn’t have to prove that anyone was negligent.

-To make a claim based on strict liability, the injured person needs to prove certain elements, they are:
+In Florida, to make a product liability claim based on strict liability, the injured person needs to prove certain elements, they are:

-- Defect or failure to warn: The injured person must prove one of three things, that the product was 1) defectively designed, or 2) defectively manufactured, or 3) that there was a lack of notice of a known hazard concerning the product.
+- Defect or failure-to-warn: The injured person must prove one of three things, that the product was 1) defectively designed, or 2) defectively manufactured, or 3) that there was a lack of notice of a known hazard concerning the product, otherwise known as “failure-to-warn”.

 - Cause: The defect or lack of notice was the cause of the injury.